-Don’t register for it because you THINK you’ll use it someday.
+Don’t put it on the wedding registry because you THINK you’ll use it someday.

 Registering for a tent or camping gear is a great idea, but if you and your significant other have never camped together, chances are, you won’t.
 In my opinion it would be better to wait to buy these things when you know for sure a camping trip is really going to happen.
 Otherwise it will be taking up space in your home.

 Register for things you will be buying anyway.

 I will be moving after I get married and I know when I settle in, I will be buying organizational things, a wall calendar, a hair dryer, and Tupperware containers.
 So you can believe all of those things are on my registry.
 I’m also getting married in late November, so I want to put Christmas decoration on the list too, since I know I will be buying those.